Racism and the Gospel

 Blogs | Aug.
 20, 2017

-Note: Last week, after the so-called “Unite the Right” white-identity rally in Charlottesville degerated into murderous violence, I looked ahead to this Sunday’s lectionary readings and was struck by the running theme of the universality of grace and charity, and the implicit theme of the unity of the human race.
+Note: Last week, after the so-called “Unite the Right” white-identity rally in Charlottesville degenerated into murderous violence, I looked ahead to this Sunday’s lectionary readings and was struck by the running theme of the universality of grace and charity, and the implicit theme of the unity of the human race.
 I noted this on social media, suggesting that homilists seize this opportunity to address the topic of racism in the light of the gospel.
 I’m pleased to see that a bishop in Kentucky also took this opportunity to highlight the relevance of today’s scriptures to this urgent issue of today.
 This lightly edited text of my homily for today is my effort to address this need. — SDG

 “It is not right to take the food of the children and throw it to the dogs.”
 Did Jesus really say that?
 Did he really call Canaanites — Gentiles, non-Jews — “dogs”?
 This is one of those sayings of Jesus you probably won’t find on greeting cards in Catholic catalogues.